varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

  - Cell Class
      - Contains information for the state of a given cell
-         - This could be encoded in a variety of types of instance variables, such as ints, Strings, or JavaFX Rectangle, for example.
+         - This could be encoded in a variety of types of instance variables, such as ints or Strings, for example.
      - Methods
          - public void updateCell(Color color, String state)
              - Update the color and state of a cell